Skadic/MA_BlockTrees/expose/01_introduction.typ

 == Main Goal

-The main goal is to improve the use of hash tables in the original algorithm.
+Since the access to hash tables is most significant time sink in the original algorithm, the main objective of this thesis is to accelerate the manner in which hash tables are used.
-It is the most significant time sink in the original algorithm, so the objective is to accelerate the manner in which hash tables are used.
+For each level in the tree, each block's Rabin-Karp fingerprint @rabin_fingerprinting_1981 needs to be saved in a hash table.
-For each level in the tree, each block's Rabin-Karp fingerprint @rabin_fingerprinting_1981 needs to be saved in a hash table, The first improvement is to split the text and have each processor handle a segment of the input, writing and reading concurrently to the hash table.
+The first improvement is to split the text into roughly equal segments and have each processor handle one of these segments, writing and reading concurrently to the hash table.

 There are at least two ways to approach this.